 Dictionary attack

-Updated: 05/27/2017 by Computer Hope
+Updated: 07/18/2024 by Computer Hope

 A dictionary attack is a password attack that attempts to determine a password by trying words from a predefined list, or dictionary, of likely passwords.

-To help prevent brute-force attacks, many systems only allow a user to make a mistake in entering their username or password three or four times.
+To prevent brute-force attacks, many systems only allow a user to make a mistake in entering their username or password three or four times.
 If the user exceeds their allowed attempts, the system either locks them out permanently or for a set time.

-Brute-force attack, Dictionary, Security terms
+Brute-force attack, Dictionary, Password cracking, Security breach, Security terms